CodosaurusLLC/CodosaurusLLC.github.io/_posts/2000-01-01-Anna-Graham.md

 Having "grown up" mostly with C, the imperative/procedural style is most intuitive to me.&nbsp;
-However, IMNSHO, one should always strive to at least _consider_, or better yet _understand_, alternatives to The Way We've Always Done It -- and maybe even think up more.
+However, IMNSHO, one should always strive to at least _consider_, or better yet _understand_, alternatives to The Way We've Always Done It &mdash;
+and maybe even think up more.

 So now, as always, it's your turn.&nbsp;